FYanhira/pyDielectriX/README.md

 ## 🚀 Usage Example

-Here’s how to fit a dielectric model using `pyDipolAI`:
+Here’s how to fit a dielectric model using `pyDielectriX`:

 # ---------------------------------------------------------
 # STEP 1: Import the necessary libraries